Updated: May 7, 2025

 The downside of a booming property market in Lisbon is that rental costs will increase over time.
 Because of this, buying property in Lisbon sooner rather than later makes more financial sense compared to renting.

-- One-bedroom apartment in city center: €1,412
+- One-bedroom apartment in city center: €1,404

-- One-bedroom apartment outside of the city center: €1,097
+- One-bedroom apartment outside of the city center: €1,082

-- Three-bedroom apartment in city center: €2,647
+- Three-bedroom apartment in city center: €2,631

-- Three-bedroom apartment outside of the city center: €1,720
+- Three-bedroom apartment outside of the city center: €1,778

 Why do you need a real estate agent in Lisbon?

-When looking to purchase property, it’s good to know that there are plenty of estate agents in Lisbon, Portugal, with international project experience and in-depth knowledge of the local market.
+When looking to purchase property, it’s good to know that there are plenty of estate agents in Lisbon, Portugal, with international experience and in-depth knowledge of the local market.
 A realtor in Portugal can be priceless in scouting out your dream property, saving you time and hassle.

-Using the services of these knowledgeable professionals can simplify the buying or selling process.
+Using the services of knowledgeable professionals can simplify the buying or selling process.
 Below are a few benefits of working with a real estate agent.

 Market expertise

-In Lisbon, an experienced real estate advisor or buyer’s agent such as Goldcrest will have access to an extensive local real estate market database and will be able to provide a shortlist of potential properties based on your requirements.
-If you plan to invest in a property and rent it out, a good agent will save you a lot of hassle by finding the perfect property and location for investment.
+In Lisbon, an experienced real estate advisor or buyer’s agent such as Goldcrest will have access to an extensive local real estate market database and will be able to provide a shortlist of potential properties based on your requirements to help you find the perfect property.

 Personalized property matching

-The role of Lisbon estate agents is crucial in the property-buying process, but it’s essential to select services tailored to your needs.
 You’ll need to work with someone who has extensive local knowledge in the area where you’re looking to buy your home so that you can be suitably matched with properties that genuinely cater to your needs and requirements.

 Navigating legal and financial processes